vesperix/libvxsdr/docs/source/building.rst

 A C++ compiler and standard library supporting C++20, and the CMake cross-platform build system version 3.16 or higher, are required to build the VXSDR host library.
 (The C++20 requirement can currently be satisfied by gcc 11 or later, or by clang 14 or later;
-we do not now require all of the features introduced in C++20.)
+we do not yet require most of the features introduced in C++20.)

+The library has several dependencies, which may be satisfied either by installing them separately, or by downloading and building the dependencies as part of the build process.

-The library itself depends on Boost 1.67 or higher; this is because it uses boost::lockfree queues and the boost::asio networking interface.
+The library depends on Boost 1.67 or higher; it uses boost::lockfree queues and the boost::asio networking interface.
+(Use of the standalone ASIO distribution is also possible, and is the default when downloading and building dependencies.)

 When logging from within the library is enabled (the default) the library also depends on spdlog version 1.5 or higher.
 Logging from within the library may be disabled by running the initial CMake